Faulty Heat Exchanger On Boiler Causes, Costs & How To Fix

 The bits of rust will be passing through rather than attaching themselves to the boiler’s heat exchanger.

-The same way the limescale build up causes a lockout so does the sludge.
+In the same way the limescale build-up causes a lockout so does the sludge.

 It’s more likely to be a “water circulation” fault rather than the water overheating.

 The heated water isn’t able to travel around the system as quickly and easily as it should be due to the blockage.